Contrasting Provident Financial (FPLPY) & Its Rivals

-Provident Financial (OTCMKTS: FPLPY) is one of 16 public companies in the “Personal credit institutions” industry, but how does it contrast to its competitors?
-We will compare Provident Financial to related businesses based on the strength of its earnings, dividends, institutional ownership, profitability, risk, valuation and analyst recommendations.
+Provident Financial (OTCMKTS: FPLPY) is one of 16 public companies in the “Personal credit institutions” industry, but how does it compare to its rivals?
+We will compare Provident Financial to related businesses based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, institutional ownership and dividends.

-Provident Financial has a beta of 1.63, suggesting that its stock price is 63% more volatile than the S&P 500.
-Comparatively, Provident Financial’s competitors have a beta of 1.36, suggesting that their average stock price is 36% more volatile than the S&P 500.

-62.5% of shares of all “Personal credit institutions” companies are held by institutional investors.
-17.7% of shares of all “Personal credit institutions” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+62.5% of shares of all “Personal credit institutions” companies are owned by institutional investors.
+17.7% of shares of all “Personal credit institutions” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This is a summary of recent recommendations and price targets for Provident Financial and its competitors, as provided by MarketBeat.
+This is a summary of current ratings and target prices for Provident Financial and its rivals, as reported by MarketBeat.com.

 |Sell Ratings